openc-bv/sveltekit-template/README.md

 ```

 You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+---

+Please also see the [colophon] and note that a [license] applies to all work in
+this repository.
+This component library is not intended for commercial use and not for personal use as well, although the license tolerates the latter.